-The information contained in this publication conforms with policies and procedures of the Alabama State Board of Education, the Alabama Department of Postsecondary Education, and applicable state and federal statutes.
+The information contained in this publication conforms with policies and procedures of the Alabama Community College System Board of Trustees and applicable state and federal statutes.
 Any Wallace Community College policies and procedures that may be found to be in violation of such are hereby declared null and void and of no effect.
 The statements set forth in this catalog are for informational purposes only and should not be construed as the basis of a contract between a student and this institution.